vntr-admin/combiner/README.txt

             the allowed imbalance ratio.
 If average partition size is 100 users, and gamma=1.25, partitions will contain 75-125 users.
             1 < g < 2.
 Default value is 1.15.
 Sane values are 1.01-1.25.
-        -cutoff r
+        -maxIter r
-            Ratio used for stopping Hermes iterations before convergence.
-            Max iterations = r * numUsers, where numUsers is current number (changes throughout run).
-            r > 0.0.
-Default is 0.0025.
-Sane values are 0.001-0.25.
+            Maximum number of iterations allowed in the repartitioning algorithm.  (integer) r > 0.
+Default is 100.
+Sane values are 1-250.
             Smaller values speed up process but might negatively affect partition quality.
         -maxMove m